innovacy/Up/README.md

   * Site search

 ## How is Up! different from other MarkDown parsers?
-Why one more?

 The main difference is, that almost every MarkDown parser is like a raw tool.
 It takes a piece of MarkDown text, parses and converts it into another format or for the browser.